Everyone

 De facto relationships - Ministry of Justice(external link)

-• 6 months immediately preceding the expected delivery or assumption of care for the child, they can take 1 week of unpaid partner’s leave.
+• 6 months immediately before their spouse or partner’s due date or the day their spouse or partner takes permanent primary care of a child under 6 years old, they can take 1 week of unpaid partner’s leave.

-• 12 months immediately preceding the expected delivery or assumption of care for the child, they can take 2 weeks of unpaid partner’s leave.
+• 12 months immediately before their spouse or partner’s due date or the day their spouse or partner takes permanent primary care of a child under 6 years old, they can take 2 weeks of unpaid partner’s leave.

 An employee cannot take partner’s leave if: